mentality2/openworldcrafter/docs/userdocs/editing.md

 # Editing

-To enter Edit Mode, click the Edit button in the top right corner:
+To enter Edit Mode, click the Edit button in the top right corner (bottom right on mobile):

 ![Edit button](edit_button.png)